By Mitchell Blatt*

 Duterte, like candidate Trump, is a very unconventional politician and a tyrant.
 Since taking office he has waged an extrajudicial war on alleged drug users, killing over 2,000 with no due process, including many who aren’t drug users.
 He has praised Hitler, saying that if Hitler killed 3 million Jews, he would kill 3 million drug addicts.
-He called Obama a son of a whore.
+He called Obama in unflattering terms.

 Now he has unilaterally decided to tell America to go to hell because he wants to align himself with the totalitarian forces of the world, even as China is asserting claim to islands claimed by the Philippines, even as the Philippines just won a case against China in the UN Law of the Sea court.
 Duterte said:

 America has lost now.
 I’ve realigned myself in your ideological flow.
 And maybe I will also go to Russia to talk to Putin and tell him that there are three of us against the world: China, Philippines and Russia.
 It’s the only way.

 If Trump wins maybe the U.S. could join the gang and get back in good graces with the Philippines.
 Trump has, after all, signaled his affinity for the leadership style of Putin and said that the U.S. should reconsider defending its NATO allies and South Korea and Japan.
 In both countries the right-wing candidates appear to think valuing human rights and democratic process might stifle the fast-paced changes they feel need to be made.